-If you or a loved one has ever had a stroke, you understand the severity associated with the life-threatening condition.
+If you or a loved one has ever had a stroke, you understand the severity of the life-threatening condition.
 A stroke occurs when blood flow becomes blocked to a specific part of the brain.
-Without blood flow, brain tissue does not have oxygen and begins to die.
-Intervention must be established quickly to prevent mass destruction of brain tissue.
-The less brain tissue that dies through quick treatment, the better chance a person has for a well-rounded life and speedy recovery.
+Brain tissue does not have oxygen without blood flow and begins to die.
+Intervention must be established quickly to prevent the mass destruction of brain tissue.
+The less brain tissue that passes through quick treatment, the better chance a person has for a well-rounded life and speedy recovery.

-There are three different types of strokes, which include ischemic, hemorrhagic, and transient ischemic attack or TIA.
+There are three types of strokes, which include ischemic, hemorrhagic, and transient ischemic attack or TIA.
 Ischemic strokes, the most common, occurs when an artery becomes blocked.
-Hemorrhagic strokes are defined as a leaking or busted blood vessel.
-TIA’s are the least severe form of a stroke because blood flow is only disrupted for a short period.
-Essentially, a small blood clot could have become lodged in the brain but then quickly passes through, thus restoring blood flow.
+Hemorrhagic strokes are defined as leaking or busting blood vessels.
+TIA’s are the least severe form of a stroke because blood flow is only disrupted briefly.
+A small blood clot could have lodged in the brain but quickly passed through, thus restoring blood flow.
 Risk factors for a stroke include obesity, illegal drug usage, excessive alcohol consumption, high blood pressure, cigarette smoking, family history, and heart disease.

 Anyone of these three types of strokes is considered a medical emergency and should be treated as such.
-Symptoms associated with this medical emergency include difficulty speaking, vision changes, paralysis on one side of the body, severe headache, and trouble walking.
+Symptoms of this medical emergency include difficulty speaking, vision changes, paralysis on one side of the body, severe headache, and trouble walking.
 The common acronym used to determine if a stroke is occurring is called FAST.
-Let’s review the outline below.
+But first, let’s review the outline below.

 1. F- Face.
 Ask the person to smile.
 Determine if only one side of their face responds.

 2. A-Arms.
 Ask the person to raise both arms.
 Determine if both arms cannot be lifted or if one arm drops to the side.